ErhanFuchedzhiev/azure-cloud-migration-and-architecture-project/docs/01-create-azure-vm.md

-# Exercise: Create a Virtual Machine using the Azure Portal
+# Exercise: Create a Virtual Machine (Azure Portal)

 ## Objective
 The goal of this exercise is to demonstrate how to **create and configure a Windows Server Virtual Machine** using the Azure Portal.